DarhylBorcelis/Game_developer-/Readme.md

-Got it!
-I’ll update the **Friend Path Endings** so that the second ending focuses on Kairo seeking the truth, but in doing so: all his friends die, he can’t defeat the experimenter, and he’s left alone in despair.
-Here’s the revised **full story with that change**:

----

 # **Echoes of Another World – Full, Easy-to-Understand Version (Updated)**

 Kairo wakes up on a soft meadow, sunlight on his face.
 He has nothing—no weapons, no tools, and no memory of how he arrived.
 Yet, a strange certainty fills him: he knows he is here for a reason, even if he can’t remember the details.
 A faint pulse of purpose drives him forward.